docker-archive/dcus-hol-2016/docker-cloud/README.md

   - [Test autobuilds](#test_autobuild)
   - [Configure and test autodeploy](#autodeploy)

+##Document conventions
+When you encounter a prhase in between `<` and `>`  you are meant to subititute in a different value.

+For instance if you see `ssh <username>@<hostname>` you would actually type something like `ssh labuser@v111node0-adaflds023asdf-23423kjl.appnet.com`

+You will be asked to SSH into various nodes.
+These nodes are referred to as **v111node0**, **v111node1** etc. These tags correspond to the very beginning of the hostnames you will find in your welcome email.

 ## What is Docker Cloud?

 Docker Cloud is a SaaS-based service for deploying and managing Dockerized applications.
 Docker Cloud makes it easy for you to manage and deploy the full spectrum of applications, from single container apps to distributed microservices stacks, to any cloud or on-premises infrastructure.